 Its durable, lightweight, and compact design gives greater efficiency and comfort in the workplace.

 Also, its all-metal single-sleeve ratcheting chuck provides you superior bit grip so you will not have to stop for bit retightening or risk of losing crucial bits.

-The drill driver also features an onboard LED lighting system as well as fuel gauge which aids users to increase productivity and prevent disruptions.
+The drill driver also features an onboard LED lighting system as well as a fuel gauge which aids users to increase productivity and prevent disruptions.

 Its REDLITHIUM battery pack provides users more work per charge and more work over pack life compared to its prominent competitors.

 Now, this kit comes with one bullet change, a carrying case, li-ion battery charger, and a battery pack.

 It gives up to 275 inches per pound of torque on-board battery fuel gauge displays the remaining operation time.

 Its new ergonomic handle design offers improved comfort in metal ratcheting chuck for optimum durability.

 All in all, this power tool means business.
 It is not wimpy despite its low voltage output.